 While the goal of SEO is to make your store customer-friendly, SEF’s aim is to make it most accessible to web search engines.
 Therefore, SEF focuses on technical aspects like site architecture, URLs, structures, html code, and is to be performed jointly by programmers and designers.

-As we made it clear what SEF is, you’ve probably began wondering what can you do at the initial stages of online store development to make it search engine friendly.
+As we made it clear what SEF is, you’ve probably begun wondering what can you do at the initial stages of online store development to make it search engine friendly.
 Here are three aspects you must pay great attention to:

-To discover and index new information that constantly emerges on the Internet search engines use web crawlers – automated program that browses the web.
-Apart from indexing, they can be used for link check, HTML code validation, gathering email addresses, etc., but today we will focus on the the following: how to make search engine crawlers see your website?
+To discover and index new information that constantly emerges on the Internet search engines use web crawlers – an automated program that browses the web.
+Apart from indexing, they can be used for link check, HTML code validation, gathering email addresses, etc., but today we will focus on the following: how to make search engine crawlers see your website?

 - Website structure.
 Every page on your webstore should have a part in a certain architecture, consisting of categories and subcategories.
 Otherwise, crawlers simply won’t find the way to the page, and your content, however search engine optimized, informative and useful it is, won’t be listed in search engine indexes.

 - Remember, that crawlers can’t see pages containing submission forms.
 It happens because such forms usually require to submit login-password, making it inaccessible to crawlers.

 - Links overflow.
 A search engine can index only a certain number of links on a given page, and if this amount is surpassed, it will recognize the page as spam.
 So don’t make your page too dense with links.